risawitama/verbose-potato/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## Why was the broom late for the meeting?
+He overswept.